model-checking/cbmc-training/docs/src/cbmc/overview/introduction.md

 CBMC will go on forever unwinding the loop forever because it cannot easily tell from the source code how many times the loop iterates.

-If you coach CBMC to unwind the loop just four times,
+You can coach CBMC to unwind the loop just four times with the `--unwind` flag
 ```bash
 cbmc termination.c --unwind 4
 ```
-CBMC terminates with apparent success:
+and CBMC terminates with apparent success:
 ```
 VERIFICATION SUCCESSFUL
 ```